stevetarver/stevetarver.github.io/_posts/2016-03-19-docker-percona.md

 # Create the conf.d directory if it does not already exist
 mkdir -p $MY_CNF_DIR

-# Pull the docer image and pull it
+# Pull the docker image, create our container, and start it
 docker run --name percona \
     -p 3306:3306 \
     --restart=always \